Approximation of the Range Ambiguity Function in Near-field Sensing Systems: Performance improvement metrics

 \subsection{Peak-to-sidelobe level (PSL)}

 Consider a system with a bandwidth that guarantees identical resolution due to NF beamfocusing and BW.
-The range-dependent AF modulates the BW ambiguity function, improving the PSL.
+The range-dependent AF modulates the waveform ambiguity function, improving the PSL.
 However, as the range increases, the width of the NF AF beam that attenuates the sidelobes widens and the PSL improvement diminishes.
 Fig. \ref{fig:psl_gain_vs_d} illustrates the range-dependent PSL gain provided by the NF.
-Notice that the PSL gain is not limited by the PSL of NF AF, since the BW ambiguity function and NF AF are not correlated, resulting in greater improvement than the measured PSL levels of the NF AF alone.
+Notice that the PSL gain is not limited by the PSL of NF AF, since the waveform ambiguity function and NF AF are not correlated, resulting in greater improvement than the measured PSL levels of the NF AF alone.
 The MIMO configuration offers a twofold improvement in the PSL gain in decibel scale due to squaring of the NF AF.

-Consider a scenario in which the near-field range-dependent resolution is treated opportunistically, with the key objective of the system to provide uniform PSL performance across all distances.
-Introducing bandwidth and the BW ambiguity function helps to suppress the undesirable sidelobe levels of the NF AF.
-As the total ambiguity function is a product of the BW ambiguity function and NF AF, the sidelobe performance can be further improved by conventional windowing of the transmitted signal spectrum in the frequency domain.
-For OFDM, the windowed BW ambiguity function is obtained by circular convolution with the inverse Fourier transform of the discrete window
+Consider a scenario in which the near-field range-dependent resolution is treated beneficial byproduct, with the key objective of the system to provide uniform PSL performance across all distances.
+Introducing bandwidth and consequently the waveform ambiguity function helps to suppress the undesirable sidelobe levels of the NF AF.
+Since the total ambiguity function is the product of the waveform ambiguity function and the NF AF, the sidelobe performance can be further improved by conventional frequency-domain windowing of the received signal spectrum.
+Windowing in the fast-time domain reduces sidelobes at the cost of worsened resolution due to mainlobe broadening.
+The broader mainlobe of the autocorrelation function due to windowing makes it less sensitive to horizontal shifts, resulting in a relaxed bandwidth-aperture product constraint.
+For OFDM, the windowed waveform ambiguity function is obtained by circular convolution with the inverse Fourier transform of the discrete window

 where $W(k)$ is the window function per $k$-th subcarrier.

 The following discusses the minimum bandwidth that guarantees PSL level in the near-field, not worse than the typical PSL levels observed when windowing is applied.
 The considered windows and their parameters are provided in Table \ref{tab:wdw_func}.
 The analysis is performed for asymptotic NF AF, which holds for large arrays that offer a low percentage of the asymptotic resolution.
 First, the minimum fractional bandwidth is computed $B_{{\mathrm{f}, \min}_\mathrm{PSL} }$ that guarantees that the PSL levels observed in the NF span are better or equal to the ones typical for the far-field.
 This means that the PSL levels of the total NF ambiguity function are lower than or equal to the far-field PSL values specified in Tab. \ref{tab:wdw_func}.
 Next, the obtained $B_{{\mathrm{f}, \min}_\mathrm{PSL} }$ is compared with \eqref{eq:bf_min}, the minimum fractional bandwidth that guarantees the required PSL with only bandwidth $B_{\mathrm{f}, \min}$.
 The resolution loss due to windowing is taken into account when calculating $B_{\mathrm{f}, \min}$.
 The ratio $B_{\mathrm{f}, \min}/ B_{{\mathrm{f}, \min}_\mathrm{PSL} }$ is computed as a metric indicating how much less bandwidth is required in the near-field to provide the far-field PSL performance as compared to the system where resolution is solely determined by bandwidth.